dbones/dbones.github.io/_posts/2015-11-08-microservices.md

 ---
 published: true
 layout: post
-title: Microservices - notes
+title: Microservices - part 1 - the boundary
 description: Microservices - Part 1 - the boundary
 date: 2015-11-08
 tags: [microservice, architecture]
 comments: false
 ---

-#Microservices - the boundary

 This post series are a few notes on Microservices, based on observations and experience.